 4. Quality, Not Comformity - you either tell the student they have done "great work" or ask them to "do it again."
 Only high quality assignments are to be accepted.
 If students hate a book, find out why.
 Questioning gets students to think and explain.

 5. Structure Time, not Content - don't micromanage content.

 6. Simplicity, Not Complexity - read, write, do projects and discuss.
 Students must be given time to think during discussions.

 7. YOU, not Them - the parent must inspire their children by pursuing their own education.

 To understand the Thomas Jefferson education method in detail, you can read De Mille's books, which are available on amazon.com or go to the official website http://www.tjed.org.

 While this method may not be possible or desirable for most homeschooling parents there are aspects of it that parents can definitely implement.
 A focus on the classics and discussions can be hugely beneficial to a child's education and can easily be used alongside a more traditional curriculum.

-If you are a secular or nonchristian homeschooler, it is important to note that the Thomas Jefferson method as outlined by De Mille is heavily Christian.
+If you're a secular or nonchristian homeschooler, it's important to note that the Thomas Jefferson method as outlined by De Mille is heavily Christian.
 This definitely has some influence on the great books list provided by De Mille.
-If you are a secular homeschooler, it is possible to read De Mille's book and implement his ideas but you may want to develop your own great books list.
+If you're a secular homeschooler, it is possible to read De Mille's book and implement his ideas but you may want to develop your own great books list.